democracyworks/bifrost/README.md

 The `leave` function attempts to take from the response channel.
 If it's already closed (e.g., if you've provided another interceptor in the chain that deals with its contents) it will forward on the context without change.
-If can take from the response channel, it will transform the response into a context with a response and merge it with the incoming context.
-If it cannot take from the response channel within the timeout, it will create a 500 response.
+If it can take from the response channel, it will transform the response into a context with a response and merge it with the incoming context.
+If it cannot take from the response channel within the timeout, it will create a 504 response.

 Bifrost requests are Pedestal requests with the following changes: